The Extract command is used to subdivide and extract curves from database shell entities to make them easier to use. Many shell entities only

 Use the Extract command to subdivide one selected shell and extract curves.

-As seen in the figure above, the thick yellow lines shown in the Display window indicate the boundaries of the candidate shells resulting from the extract
+As seen in the figure above, the thick yellow lines shown in the Display window indicate the boundaries of the candidate shells resulting from the

-the top of the panel.
+table at the top of the panel.

 If the extraction is not satisfactory, change the extraction settings, then click Extract again.
-Click OK to save the new shells and/or curves,
+Click OK to save the new shells and/or

-saving any changes.
+without saving any changes.

 New shells (colored differently) are created resulting from the Extract operation.